openSUSE/people/sources/2011-07-05-manu-gupta.md

 A git like filesystem maybe

 **Which is your preferred text editor?
 And why?**

 Vim.. as gets the job done

-**Which computer related skills would you like to have?**

-I wish I had a better knack for user interface design.

-**The Internet crashes for a whole week.
-How would you feel, what would you do?**

-I’d go backpacking since there’s no way I’m getting any work done that week. :)

 **Which famous person would you want to join the openSUSE community?**